cadriel/resume/content/main-content.md

     ::SubHeading{Title="Dell Cloud Manager"}
     ::

-    - Manage, define and police all code in the RESTful component for Dell Cloud Manager.
-This component provides the data and interface to and from the User Interface and backend components.
+    - Managed, defined and policed all code in the RESTful component for Dell Cloud Manager.
+This component provides the data and interface to and from the user interface and backend components.

-    - Serve as the Technical Manager for front end engineering and operations as a point of contact with the back end, product and quality teams.
+    - Served as the Technical Manager for front-end engineering and operations as a point of contact with the back end, product and quality teams.
 I liaise with other team leads to manage daily features, bugs and general workflows.
 Product roadmaps and planning are also discussed daily.

     - Possess a rare and intimate knowledge of the Cloud and Dell Cloud Manager across the full technology stack, and serve as a point of contact for all teams when required - especially where concerning the RESTful API or Angular UI applications.

-    - Oversee and manage Creative Design requirements in the product - which involves a direct and intimate relationship with the UX and Product Management teams.
+    - Oversee and managed creative design requirements in the product - which involves a direct and intimate relationship with the UX and Product Management teams.
 This particular function ensures that the vision prescribed by UX is met in the final delivery of changes by our team.

-    - Continued rewriting and implementing new front end components of the now Dell Cloud Manager product.
+    - Continued rewriting and implementing new front-end components of the now Dell Cloud Manager product.

-    ::SubHeading{Title="Other notable achievements"}
+    ::SubHeading{Title="Other achievements"}
     ::

     - Contributing to Dell's best practice for RESTful API's and implementation requirements given our technical platform.